As a highly-touted prospect at Baylor University in Waco, Texas, Danny Watkins achieved a certain degree of fame in the football world.

 “It’s not bad, I don’t mind it.
 But after a while it gets a little much.
 We went out for lunch and I went out to wash my hands, and the security guy had to come and get me because I couldn’t make it back.

 “I know they really appreciate that I was a blue-collar guy and you don’t want to be rude.
 I’ll just have to get used to it.”

 While the attention isn’t nearly as intense back at home in the Okanagan, Watkins is finding he’s now being recognized wherever he goes.

-Such is the price of fame for the Mount Boucherie grad who will spend the next week-and-a-half in Kelowna working out at Pinnacle, before heading back to Philadelphia to get settled and continue preparing for his rookie season in the NFL.
+Such is the price of fame for the Mount Boucherie grad, who will spend the next week-and-a-half working out in Kelowna before heading back to Philadelphia to get settled and continue preparing for his rookie season in the NFL.

-But exactly when his pro debut will actually occur remains in question.
-A lockout by team owners is threatening the start of the 2011 NFL season.
+But exactly when his pro debut will actually occur remains in question as a lockout by NFL team owners is threatening the start of the 2011 season.

-“It’s great for me to come back here and workout with these guys,” Watkins said of Pinnacle physical therapists Randy Goodman and Roy Gillespie.
+“It’s great for me to come back here and workout with these guys,” added Watkins of Pinnacle physical therapists Randy Goodman and Roy Gillespie.

 Watkins met Vick on his first visit to Philly after the draft and is anxious to get down to work with the speedy, left-handed pivot.